-Solopreneurs have the historical, life-changing opportunity today to build businesses molded around their personality.
+Solopreneurs have a historical, life-changing opportunity to build businesses molded around their personalities.

 The Historical Opportunity for VBB

 There is already a word for values-based business.

 But that’s different, because an organization, with many people in it, cannot be as laser-focused as a business run by one single individual.